lightblue-platform/lightblue-docs-user/language_specification/metadata.md

 * type: one of:
    *  basic types: boolean, integer (64-bit int), string, double, biginteger, bigdecimal, date, binary, uid
        * If a field is defined as biginteger, or bigdecimal in metadata, store the value as string, and don't allow &lt; &gt; operators during search.operators are not supported for this field during search.
        * binary - an open-ended data type for storing binary data, it is recommended that each use of this field clearly indicates what encoding is used.
-For example, in java using DatatypeConverter.printBase64Binary(byte[]) the encoding spec is http://www.w3.org/TR/xmlschema-2/#base64Binary
+For example, in java using DatatypeConverter.printBase64Binary(byte[]) the encoding spec is http://www.w3.org/TR/xmlschema-2/#base64Binary.
+Note there are limits on document sizes, see [MongoDB Limits and Thresholds](http://docs.mongodb.org/manual/reference/limits/#BSON-Document-Size) documentation.
        * uid - unique identifier field that can be used anywhere within a document, specifically created to support identity of array elements
    * date: Re: How will we represent date in JSON?
    * a container type: object, array